Take control of your Shure MV88 microphone

 Limiter

 Finally, the microphone has a Limiter.
 The Limiter works a little like the Compression setting except that the Limiter simply Limits the volume of louder sounds without making quieter ones louder.
-However, don’t try to use this setting as a way of not correctly setting the gain (see below).
+However, don’t try to use this setting as a way of not correctly setting the gain as we discussed above.